Collateral Estoppel Identical Issue Continuing Incidents Same Scheme

 elements of proof.
 The rule applies not only to claims litigated but

-(Matter of City of New York v Schmitt, 50 AD3d 1032, 1033 [citations omitted]; see Matter of Reilly v Reid, 45
+also to claims that could have been raised in the prior litigation" (Matter of City of New York v Schmitt, 50 AD3d 1032, 1033 [citations omitted]; see Matter of Reilly v Reid, 45

 NY2d 24, 30).
 The claims raised in the instant complaint were raised or